How to Get and Keep a Good Man

 A buddy for whom I was doing some consulting work told me about this

 one.
-He's happily married with a young son.
+He's happily married with a now-grown son.
 A little

 background about this guy: a few years before he met his wife, he was